bank in a box

 Bear in mind that there was no ill will during our disagreement.
 I had a lot of respect for him and vice versa.

-This year, when I was making up my marketing plan, he mentioned the "bank in a box" phrase again.
+This year, when I was making up my marketing plan, he mentioned the bank in a box phrase again.
 And this year I'm going to give it to him.
 Why?
-The better question is "Why not?".
-If he thinks it's important then why not give it to him.
-It doesn't take away from our other phrases like "plug-in banking" or "better banking software" and it's not like I'm going to put it front and center on our website.
+The better question is "Why not?"
+If he thinks it's important, then why not give it to him?
+It doesn't take away from our other phrases like "plug-in banking" or "better banking software" and it's not like I'm going to put it front and centre on our website.
 But I am going to do it this year.
-I'm going to give him is "bank in a box" web page.
+I'm going to give him his bank in a box webpage.
 And I'm going to write that white paper.

 patrick lannigan